BanklessTimes

 The fourth Bitcoin halving event has made its mark in history, as BTC issuance has dropped below the gold mining rate of about 2.3%.
 A recent analysis by Banklesstimes.com revealed this.

-The site's CEO, Jonathan Merry, notes:
+The site CEO, notes:

 The slump in Bitcoin’s issuance rate below gold cements Bitcoin’s status as a scarcer asset, promoting the narrative that digital currencies are escalating in value and investor priority.